Video Game Design and Development

 Since it’s such a nuanced and varied field, VFX artists don’t share the same responsibilities, and one VFX artist may have a completely different workflow than another at a different company.

-That aside, VFX artists are expected to use top-of-the-line software and effects to create visual effects, get familiar with cameras, light, and microphones, and most importantly, keep everything in the budget.
+That aside, VFX artists are expected to use top-of-the-line software and effects to create visual effects, get familiar with cameras, lights, and microphones, and most importantly, keep everything in the budget.

 A lot of communication with the other teams in production is also crucial.